sametcopur/treemind/README.md

 ### Usage

-To use `treemind`, you need to initialize the `treemind` class with your specific parameters and fit it to your data.
+To use `treemind`, you need to initialize the `treemind` class and fit it to your model.
 Here's a basic example:

 ```python